Ferg-Lab/DiAMoNDBack/README.md

-# DiAMoNDBack: Diffusion-denoising Autoregressive Model for Non-Deterministic Backmapping of C$\alpha$ Protein Traces
+# DiAMoNDBack: Diffusion-denoising Autoregressive Model for Non-Deterministic Backmapping of Cα Protein Traces

-Paper: LINK TO PAPER

-A transferable approach for backmapping generic C$\alpha$ protein traces using Denoising Diffusion Probabilistic Models (DDPMs).
+A transferable approach for backmapping generic Cα protein traces using Denoising Diffusion Probabilistic Models (DDPMs).

 The DDPM models contained herein are adapted from the implementation by https://github.com/lucidrains/denoising-diffusion-pytorch, borrowing also from some changes to this implementation by https://github.com/tiwarylab/DDPM_REMD.